ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/component-cell-renderer/_component-refresh-react.md

 |
 |If you provide a `refresh` method then this method will be called over the component's props being refreshed.
 |
+|Note that if you're using Hooks for a Cell Renderer and decide to implement the `refresh` method then you'll need to expose it with
+|`forwardRef` & `useImperativeHandle`.
+Please refer to the [Hook](../react-hooks) documentation (or the examples on this page) for more information.
+|
 |In the context of "refresh" being referenced from here on then it'll refer to either of the mechanisms above, whichever you choose to implement.
 |
 |The grid can refresh the data in the browser, but not every refresh / redraw of the grid results in the refresh method of your cell renderer getting called, or for props to be updated.